awsdocs/amazon-route53-docs/doc_source/troubleshooting-domain-unavailable.md

 1. You transferred DNS service for your domain\.

-1. You transferred your domain to Amazon Route 53 before DNS resolvers started to use the name servers for your new DNS service\.
+1. You transferred your domain to Route 53 before DNS resolvers started to use the name servers for your new DNS service\.

-1. Your previous registrar canceled DNS service for your domain as soon as the domain was transferred to Amazon Route 53\.
+1. Your previous registrar canceled DNS service for your domain as soon as the domain was transferred to Route 53\.

 1. DNS resolvers are still routing queries to your old DNS service, but there are no longer any records that tell how to route your traffic\.